 \section{Results}

-To characterize the temporal and vertical evolution of physical conditions within the vortex, we computed time–height maps of spatially averaged quantities inside the tracked the magnetic flux tube core.
+To characterize the temporal and spatial (in vertical direction) evolution of physical conditions within the vortex, we computed time-height maps of spatially averaged quantities inside the tracked magnetic flux tube core.
 By analyzing these averaged fields across the different vortex phases, before onset, development, and decay, we identify the signatures of dynamic coupling and energy concentration associated with vortex-driven activity.
-Figure~\ref{fig:variables} shows the temporal and variation with height of the vorticity of horizontal velocity ($v_h$),vertical velocity ($v_z$) and the base-10 logarithm of the spatially averaged values for each variable within the vortex core.
-The coloured stars indicate key stages in the vortex evolution as determined by the $\Gamma$-method \citep{Graftieaux2001,Giagkiozis_2018, Yuan2023}, using the condition $\Gamma_1 > 0.66$ in the magnetic flux tube mask to define coherent rotation.
-We choose a lower value as initially the velocity field is not as twisted, leading to a lower $\Gamma_1$.
-Blue stars mark the onset of the main vortex at each height, while orange stars indicate the end of that initial coherent structure.
+Figure~\ref{fig:variables} shows the temporal and height variation of the spatially averaged vorticity of horizontal velocity ($v_h$), vertical velocity ($v_z$) and the base-10 logarithm of each of the other variables within the magnetic flux tube.
+The spatial averages were computed for each height plane.
+The stars of different colours indicate key stages in the vortex evolution as determined by the $\Gamma$-method \citep{Graftieaux2001,Giagkiozis_2018, Yuan2023}, using the condition $\Gamma_1 > 0.66$ in the magnetic flux tube mask to define coherent rotation.
+We choose a lower value as initially the velocity field is not very twisted, leading to a lower $\Gamma_1$ value.
+Blue stars mark the onset of the main vortex at each height, while orange stars indicate the end of it.
 As the main vortex decays, it fragments into smaller secondary vortices that persist for a time before fully dissipating; their presence is marked by green stars.
 The vortex appears to form between the high photosphere (approximately 0.45 Mm) and the low chromosphere (around 1.0 Mm), after which it expands both upward into the corona and downward toward the solar surface.
 In the upper atmosphere, the vortex decays into multiple smaller structures, whereas in the lower layers it disappears more abruptly.
 In particular, smaller vortices are more persistent around 2 Mm, indicating that vortex evolution may be stratified with height, with different lifetimes and dynamics depending on atmospheric depth.